ratify-project/ratify/README.md

 This project is released under the [MIT License](./LICENSE).

+### Trademark

+This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft’s Trademark & Brand Guidelines][microsoft-trademark].
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party’s policies.

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of